kubernetes/kubernetes/docs/admin/kubelet.md

       --minimum-container-ttl-duration=1m0s: Minimum age for a finished container before it is garbage collected.
 Examples: '300ms', '10s' or '2h45m'
       --network-plugin="": <Warning: Alpha feature> The name of the network plugin to be invoked for various events in kubelet/pod lifecycle
       --network-plugin-dir="/usr/libexec/kubernetes/kubelet-plugins/net/exec/": <Warning: Alpha feature> The full path of the directory in which to search for network plugins
-      --node-label=[]: add labels when registering the node in the cluster, the flag can be used multiple times (key=value) --node-labels-file="": the path to a yaml or json file containing a series of key pair labels to apply on node registration
+      --node-ip=<nil>: IP address of the node.
+If set, kubelet will use this IP address for the node --node-label=[]: add labels when registering the node in the cluster, the flag can be used multiple times (key=value) --node-labels-file="": the path to a yaml or json file containing a series of key pair labels to apply on node registration
       --node-status-update-frequency=10s: Specifies how often kubelet posts node status to master.
 Note: be cautious when changing the constant, it must work with nodeMonitorGracePeriod in nodecontroller.
 Default: 10s